Have you ever driven by a particular house and could not take your eyes off the look of it?

 Decorative Concrete Driveway

 Decorative concrete has become very popular in the last few years and it is very understandable.
 When you look at a regular gray concrete driveway and a colored, decorative concrete driveway, there really is no comparison.
 Your driveway can be color coordinated to match the landscaping and color of your home which makes for a beautiful scene.
 Your contractor can dye and stamp with your desired preferences and dying provides a lusher and uniform look than acid stain.
 Stamping is a technique that creates an illusion of bricks or tiles.
+When it comes to cleaning you have to know that there are power washing risk that you should be aware beforehand.
 You can also add stenciling or engraving, such as your address.
 Another addition you could consider is “texturing”.
 This is accomplished by adding small stones or other rough materials and then sealed, ensuring stones stay intact.
 For a more elegant look, you could add a stamped or stenciled border around the textured areas.

 Polished Concrete Driveway